Egypt·November 3 - 13 2023

 Day 5: Tuesday, November 7th, 2023

-After breakfast on the boat, we’ll catch a horse and carriage to visit the Edfu temple, the second largest and the best-preserved temple in Egypt.
+After breakfast on the boat, we’ll take a horse and carriage to visit the Edfu temple, the second largest and the best-preserved temple in Egypt.

-Modern Edfu, the northern-most city of Aswan state, is famous for growing sugar cane.
-It’s necessary to grow quite a lot because the Egyptians have a serious sweet tooth!
+Modern Edfu, the northernmost city of Aswan state, is famous for growing sugar cane, and they must grow quite a lot because the Egyptians have a serious sweet tooth!

-This afternoon we'll visit a local village to see firsthand how people live close to the land right alongside the Nile River.
+This afternoon, we'll visit a local village to see firsthand how people live close to the land alongside the Nile River.

 Included